 Timber Frame: Build Your Own, Larger Frames

-During the first days of class, participants engage in lessons on timber frame terminology, joinery, and layout, and then start cutting timbers.
+During the first days of class, participants engage in lessons on timber frame terminology, joinery and layout.
+Working together, the group of family or friends actively cut timbers for the structure every day.
+Ultimately, students complete all or most of the joinery on the structure and develop timber framing skills that will last a lifetime.
 Near the completion of the course, a raising rehearsal demonstrates pre-assembly and raising techniques.
+Students may choose from a variety of base/stock frame of different sizes or may develop their own custom frame.
 Every project includes a complete set of timber frame plans.
 The plan set includes 3-D and 2-D views of the frame, detailed drawings with a 3-D view of each timber as well as a timber list.
 Tuition and course length varies depending on frame and group size (minimum six participants).
-Separate tuition payment & cancellation policies apply to this course.

-- 16’x24’ with loft – approx. $14,000
+- 16’x24’ with loft – approx. $14,750

-- 28’x24’ with loft – approx. $20,500
+- 28’x24’ with loft – approx. $21,600

 - custom frames – tuition and design fees vary based on project

-The pricing for this course is combination of tuition (approx $1000 per day for one instructor), materials (timbers, pegs and incidentals) and a project coordination fee.
+The pricing for this course is a combination of tuition (approx $1000 per day for one instructor), materials (timbers, pegs and incidentals) and a project coordination fee.
 Design and engineering services are contracted separately with the course instructor.
 A typical session is 7-10 days in length.
 Some prior exposure to timber framing is recommended but not required.
 North House uses only certified sustainably harvested timbers.